Different Types Of Threads And Their Uses

 What are the three basic types of threads?

+Thread fit is a measure of looseness or tightness of mating threads.
 For unified inch threads, there are 3 thread classes for external threads 1A, 2A, and 3A and three for internal threads 1B, 2B, and 3B.
 All of these are “clearance fits” which indicates that they assemble without interference.
-As a general guideline, the higher the class number, the tighter the fit.